-The HMRC VAT Flat Rate Scheme works by simplifying the traditional VAT reporting system to help certain smaller businesses.
+The Flat Rate VAT Scheme is an HMRC initiative to simplify the VAT reporting system to help certain smaller businesses.

 How Does Traditional VAT Work